 Some additional forms that may be required (where applicable):

 - Licensing and Consumer Services authorization

-- Letters of Assurance, Schedules B-1, B-2 (Found on the BC Codes website)
+- Letters of Assurance, Schedules B-1 and B-2 (Found on the BC Codes website)

 - Notification of Installation for Plumbing Systems